 It was also at this time that the custom application of fertilizer and chemicals became a large part of the operation.

 In 1980, 12 additional acres south of the original property were purchased to

 make way for a major expansion.A new scale, dump pit, 125’ grain leg, two triple stack dryers, and two 180,000 bushel bins were added to increase efficiency as well as drying and storage capacity.
 The expansion also allowed room for the chemical plant, anhydrous ammonia facility, and a larger fertilizer building, as well as providing additional room for equipment parking.
 At this time the business also began carrying more products directed at homeowners such as lawn and garden chemicals and fertilizer, grass seed, and hardwood mulch.

 After the addition of another grain bin and the flat storage pad in 2001 the total storage capacity of the facility reached 1,300,000 bushels.
 In 2008 a bulk seed facility was added to store 12,000 units of soybeans to compliment our Pioneer dealership.
 It can weigh and apply seed treatment to 800 units of seed per hour.
 In 2011, the expansion of both the liquid fertilizer and anhydrous ammonia facility were completed to increase storage and handling capacity for the benefit of our customers.

-The Gilbert’s have four children, Cheryl, Jane, Beth, and Chad, eight grandchildren, and two great grandchildren.
+The Gilbert’s have four children, Cheryl, Jane, Beth, and Chad, eight grandchildren, and eight great grandchildren.